PadsterH2012/Instructors/project_instructions/instruction_modules/module_documentation_development.md

 - [ ] techstack.md exists and aligns with validated_tech_stack.md
 - [ ] All documentation references research findings appropriately
 - [ ] Technology choices are consistent across all documents
+- [ ] Git commit for Module 2 completion has been created and pushed
+- [ ] Git repository shows clean status with no uncommitted changes
+- [ ] Remote repository is synchronized with local Module 2 completion

 **MANDATORY**: If any documentation deliverable is missing or incomplete, repeat the relevant documentation steps.
 All subsequent modules MUST reference and build upon these documentation outputs.